kennysmithed/oels2022/oels_practical_wk3_notes.md

   type: jsPsychHtmlKeyboardResponse,
   stimulus: "Did where Blake buy the hat?",
   prompt:
     "<p><em>Could this sentence be spoken by a native speaker of English?
-Press y or n</em></p>",
+Press 1 to 9</em></p>",
   choices: ["1", "2", "3", "4", "5", "6", "7", "8", "9"],
 };
 ```

-As far as I can tell there isn't a shortcut for this (i.e. there's no equivalent to `"ALL_KEYS"` that accepts only numbers).
+As far as I can tell there isn't a shortcut for this that avoids enumerating all the number keys (i.e. there's no equivalent to `"ALL_KEYS"` that accepts only numbers).

-## Can you change the judgment trials so the participants provide their responses by clicking yes/no buttons, rather than using the keyboard?
+### Can you change the judgment trials so the participants provide their responses by clicking yes/no buttons, rather than using the keyboard?
 (Hint: look at how I did the button on the consent screen)

 This is essentially the reverse of the earlier question where we asked you to convert the instruction screens from `html-button-response` to `html-keyboard-response` - now we want to go in the opposite direction.
 This involves changing the `type` parameter, but also deciding what the `choices` will be - remember, for button-response trials the choices give the labels on the buttons.
 So we were looking for something like this: